zoli333/Weight-Normalization/README.md

 The following methods are implemented and can be runned jointly or separately

-       - no normalization (default with learning rate 0.0003, others got unstable behaviours during training)
+       - no normalization (default with learning rate 0.0003, other learning rate settings got unstable behaviours during training)
        - Weight normalization with initialization
        - Weight normalization without initalization
        - Weight normalization with mean only batch normalization